Learning technology trends

 What do your learners really want?
 We’ve been asking ourselves that question since we started THRIVE over 2 years ago.
 And since inception, we’ve been on quite a journey; building new, modernised elearning from scratch, creating our own authoring tool, conceptualising and constructing a Learning Experience Platform.
 It’s been a busy couple of years – and one that has been fraught with challenges and laden with constant questions.

 Using qualitative and quantitative data, we’ve done our best to answer the question of what your employees really want and expect from training (we even wrote a report if you want to read that too).
 Undertaking research with OnePoll on learner sentiment and interviewing and seeking feedback from active clients in the market and other L&D professionals has enabled us to glean a clear 360 view of the industry.
 What’s working, what’s not.
-This webinar shared this clear view with attendees and sought to answer that question once and for all.

 The ongoing dichotomy of what L&D wants to do and deliver vs what the learner wants and needs has been occurring for years.
 But our research has proven that learners want more.
 So what do they actually want?